 I’m trying to stand there with him, but there’s no room and it’s painful.
 I point that I’m going in the water, which he is emphatically shaking his head no, but there’s literally nowhere for me to go.
 It’s fine, I can swim.
 I hop in, and tread water and shine my headlamp on the boat.
 He relaxes a bit.
 He is definitely more stressed out than I am, seeing how it’s his lack of attention that got his boat stuck on a rock and his client swimming, and his job is possibly on the line.
 Not a great look for the guy who drives boats for a living.
 You’d think these guys would know this river like the back of their hand, they drive it every day.
 Guess not.
 Anyway…

 He starts shaking the boat as hard as he can.
 It’s not moving.
 I try and lift as well, but I’m pretty useless being in the water.
 He’s yelling and grunting, but it’s really wedged in there good.
 These wooden boats are heavy!
 And this limestone is very grippy.
 We’re getting nowhere.
 He starts making whistles for help, but c’mon bro, that’s not doing anything.
 So we end up just having to sit there and wait for someone to come by.
 I swim a bit and find a shallow sandy spot to stand.
 But I’m really not worried at all.
 I’m actually feeling kinda giddy, because if we had capsized, we would have been fucked.
-Sooo fucked.
-Well the boat driver more than me.
-And if both our lights went out?
-And if this guy doesn’t know how to swim?
-Holy nightmare material.
-Forget the passport and thousands in electronics.
+Really fucked.
+The boat driver more than me presumably.
+Forget the electronics, if we were in the water with both our lights out, complete darkness, that’s nightmare material.
+And if the boat driver doesn’t know how to swim, does he drown?
+Do I try to help him?
+Can I even do anything if I can’t see anything?
+Wild to think about.
 But now, the boat is intact, nobody is hurt, everything is fine!!
 This is the biggest tourist attraction in central Laos, who knows when the next boat is coming, but there’s going to be boats coming!

 Maybe 10 minutes later we see the lights from a boat coming up the river the opposite way we came – which is odd because we were one of the first morning boats to depart.
 But yay!
-It’s a boat with 4 guys in some sort of khaki uniforms, I’m not sure what kind of uniforms, but this is basically the best case scenario.
-A boat full of strapping young lads!
+It’s a boat with 4 guys in some sort of khaki uniforms, maybe government workers of some kind.
+This is basically the best case scenario, a boat full of strapping young lads!
 They pulled up next to us and were able to rock and lift our boat enough to get it freed from it’s rocky holding cell.
 Mission accomplished!
 We thanked them and the one guy who spoke English said “Don’t worry, no problem” before they sped off into the darkness.

-After 10-15 minutes of Mr. Boatman doing engine stuff, revvvv, revvvvv, bbrrRRRRRR!!
+After 10-15 minutes of engine stuff, revvvv, revvvvv, bbrrRRRRRR!!
 We’re back!
-Out to the other side into the glowing daylight and onto the village to have a little rest, and I could dry off in the sun.
+Out to the other side, into the glowing daylight and eventually the village to have a little rest and dry off in the sun.
 The village is mostly stands to sell stuff to tourists, but whatever.
 My iced coffee tasted great.
 It’s really pretty on this side, I can see why people want to take their bikes through the cave and keep going in this direction.
 After 30 minutes break time was over and it was a rather uneventful ride back through the cave to the entrance.
 I thought about mentioning this mishap to the office, but decided against it, even if he was a shitty boatman, I didn’t really want to try and get him fired.
 So we parted ways like nothing had happened.
 No tip though.
 Definitely no tip for THAT.
-I did send the office an email a day later about the submerged rock, although I’m guessing the odds of that doing anything are approaching zero.
+I did send the office an email a day later about the submerged rock, although I’m guessing the odds of that doing anything were approaching zero.

 very peaceful on the other side

-From here I had the option to take it slow, and spend a night somewhere else on the loop before driving back to Thakhek, or just spend the rest of the day going straight to Thakhek.
+From here I had the option to take it slow, and spend a night somewhere else on the loop before driving back to Thakhek the next day, or just spend the rest of the day going straight there.
 I felt like I had enough excitement for the trip, so back to Thakhek it was.
-The last 100km of the trip were all on the highway – the new, not-potholed highway, which is amazing for Laos, but not exactly very exciting to write about.
+60km in the countryside, and then the last 100km of the trip were all on the highway – the new, and not-potholed highway, which is a real treat when you’re in Laos, but not exactly very exciting to write about or to take photos.
 So that was about all for the Thakhek loop.
 I was back in my hotel bed by late afternoon.
-So at the end the day, a pretty successful trip!
+With time to spare to go find some sunset photos, yay.
+So overall, a pretty successful trip!
 No injuries, no illness, no bike damage, no extra incurred expenses, just one 45 minute river delay.
 And here’s some photos of my last evening in Thakhek, err just outside of Thakhek.

 Got the sunset this time!
 But those powerlines, grrr!